arunissun/EAP_trigger_IFRC/README.md

 ## Contact

-For questions or issues, please contact the repository maintainer.
+For questions or issues, please contact the repository maintainer at arun.gandhi@ifrc.org